bitwiseworks/python-os2/Doc/faq/programming.rst

 2. third-party library modules (anything installed in Python's site-packages directory) -- e.g. mx.DateTime, ZODB, PIL.Image, etc.
 3. locally-developed modules

-Never use relative package imports.
-If you're writing code that's in the ``package.sub.m1`` module and want to import ``package.sub.m2``, do not just write ``import m2``, even though it's legal.
-Write ``from package.sub import m2`` instead.
-Relative imports can lead to a module being initialized twice, leading to confusing bugs.
-See :pep:`328` for details.

 It is sometimes necessary to move imports to a function or class to avoid problems with circular imports.
 Gordon McMillan says: